Need iced coffee NOW and not up for waiting for cold brew? I’ve got the solution for you: Japanese Iced Coffee!

 • Measuring cups or a kitchen scale

-• A pour-over cone (aka a drip brewer or carafe)
+• A pour-over cone aka a drip brewer, or a carafe like a Chemex

 • A coffee filter that fits the pour-over cone or carafe